Colored Vertex Models and Iwahori Whittaker Functions: Introduction

 Solvable lattice models {\cite{Baxter,JimboMiwaAlgebraic}} are statistical-mechanical systems (usually two-dimensional) that are amenable to analysis using Yang-Baxter equations, highly constrained identities whose mysterious nature led to the discovery of quantum groups {\cite{Drinfeld,JimboHecke}}.
 Beyond their origins in statistical mechanics, lattice models are also closely connected to quantum field theory {\cite{BaxterHeisenberg,BPZStatistical,Costello}}, knot invariants~{\cite{TuraevReshetikhin,JonesBaxterization,AkutsuDeguchiOhtsuki}} and integrable probability~{\cite{BorodinPetrovLectures}}.
 Most importantly for us, they also give a fruitful method for studying symmetric function theory and its generalizations by representing polynomials as partition functions of solvable lattice models, as for example in~{\cite{FominKirillov,LLT-YBE,KuperbergASM,WheelerZinn-JustinAIM,WheelerZinn-JustinCrelle,KnutsonZinnJustinSchubert,KorffVerlinde}}.
 In this context, the Yang-Baxter equation becomes a powerful tool for demonstrating identities among partition functions.

 Variants of these methods have been used by the authors and their collaborators {\cite{hkice,ivanov,mice,BBB,BBBGu,GrayThesis}} to study the representation theory of algebraic groups and their covers over a $p$-adic field $F$.
 These papers use families of solvable six-vertex models and their generalizations to produce partition functions giving special values of Whittaker functions for unramified principal series, particularly for the groups $\GL_r (F)$ and $\Sp (2 r, F)$ and their metaplectic covers.
 The results shed a lot of light on the nature of these Whittaker functions.
 However, these prior results have treated only \textit{spherical} Whittaker functions, those invariant under a maximal compact subgroup.
-Yet it is very desirable to have lattice model interpretations for Whittaker functions invariant under smaller compact subgroups.
-Promi \textit{Iwahori Whittaker functions} for an unramified principal series is indexed by elements of the associated Weyl group and may be chosen so that the sum over the basis is the unique spherical Whittaker function for this representation.
-Even if one is mainly interested in spherical Whittaker functions, the Iwahori Whittaker functions are needed.
-For example in the proof of the Casselman-Shalika formula {\cite{CasselmanShalika}}, one exploits the fact that the Iwahori fixed vectors map bijectively onto the Jacquet module.
-Moreover the Iwahori Whittaker functions interestingly mirror the geometry of the Schubert varieties in the flag variety~{\cite{ReederCompositio,BBL,MihalceaSu}}.
-So understanding the Iwahori Whittaker functions is an important objective.
+It is very desirable to have lattice model interpretations for Whittaker functions invariant under smaller compact subgroups.

+\textit{Iwahori Whittaker functions} for an unramified principal series representation are fixed by an Iwahori subgroup $J$ that is smaller than the maximal compact subgroup $K$.
+Even if one is mainly interested in spherical ($K$-fixed) Whittaker functions, the Iwahori Whittaker functions are needed.
+The Iwahori Hecke algebra that acts on them has a richer structure and the Iwahori Whittaker functions play a crucial role in evaluating the spherical Whittaker function in the work of Casselman and Shalika~\cite{CasselmanShalika}.
+Moreover, the Iwahori Whittaker functions interestingly mirror the geometry of the Schubert varieties in the flag variety~{\cite{ReederCompositio,BBL,MihalceaSu}}.
+So understanding Iwahori Whittaker functions by bringing them into the lattice model framework is an important goal.
+Once this connection is made, we find that Whittaker functions invariant under certain \emph{parahoric} subgroups (intermediate between $J$ and $K$) also fit naturally into these models, and they too should be included in order to have a complete~story.

 A recent breakthrough by Borodin and Wheeler {\cite{BorodinWheelerColored,BorodinWheelerNonsymmetric}} showed how to refine lattice models using an additional attribute they called `color.'
 This led us to wonder whether a similar refinement of the six-vertex model in {\cite{hkice}} might produce values of Iwahori Whittaker functions for the general linear group.
 The surprisingly complete answer to this question for $\GL_r$, and related results about Whittaker functions on {\it all} split reductive groups, are the subject of this paper.